A BRIEF CURRICULUM VITAE

 Causation

 This book is being written for a series of texts that John Martin Fischer and John Perry are editing for Oxford University Press.
-I am now revising a draft of this book, which I shall be submitting to the editors in 2008.
+I am now revising a draft of this book, which I shall be submitting to the editors in the summer of 2010.

 Metaphysics

 This introductory text is also being written for the series that John Martin Fischer and John Perry are editing for Oxford University Press.
-I expect to complete a draft sometime in the summer of 2008
+I expect to complete a draft in the spring of 2011.

 Indirect Realism and the Philosophy of Perception

-"Causation," forthcoming in The Routledge Companion to Metaphysics, edited by Robin LePoidevin, New York, Routledge
+"Causation," in The Routledge Companion to Metaphysics, edited by Robin LePoidevin, Peter Simons, Andrew McGonigal, Ross Cameron, New York, Routledge, 2009, 459-70.

-"Personhood," forthcoming in A Companion to Bioethics – Second Edition edited by Peter Singer and Helge Kuhse, Oxford, Blackwell Publishers.
+"Personhood," in A Companion to Bioethics – Second Edition, edited by Helge Kuhse and Peter Singer, Oxford, Blackwell Publishing, 2009, 129-39.
 (This is a revised and expanded version of my essay in the first edition in 1998.)

-"Causes, Laws, and Ontology," forthcoming in The Oxford Handbook of Causation, edited by Helen Beebee, Chris Hitchcock, and Peter Menzies, Oxford
+"Causes, Laws, and Ontology," in The Oxford Handbook of Causation, edited by Helen Beebee, Christopher Hitchcock, and Peter Menzies, Oxford, Oxford University Press, 2009, 368-86.

 "Two Arguments for Absolute Simultaneity," in Einstein, Relativity and Absolute Simultaneity, edited by William Lane Craig and Quentin Smith, London and New York, Routledge, 2008, 229-43.